vippsas/vipps-order-management-api/vipps-order-management-api.md

 # Vipps Order Management API v1

 The Order Management API allows merchants to enrich Vipps Transactions.
-The information given in this api will be shown to the customer in the order history in their app.
+The information given in this API will be shown to the customer in the order history in their app.
 This functionality is available for both recurring and direct payments, but not for passthrough payments.

 In this setup, merchants are able to send images, receipts (order lines) and other information.
 Images are handled detached from transactions.
 This means that the merchant could upload one image and reuse it for several orders.
 Images must be added before the metadata for a transaction.

 Vipps Order Management enables you to communicate with your customers through the payment receipts in the Vipps app.
 The purpose of doing this is to give your customers more convenience, better overview and a more compelling shopping experience when they use Vipps to pay for your products and services.
 Vipps Order management also enables you to draw customers back to your website or app from links on the Vipps receipt view.